analogicus/jnw_gr07_sky130a/README.md

 Since $V_T = \frac{kT}{q}$, we get a current proportional to temperature: $I_{R_1}(T) = \frac{kT}{qR_1} ln(N)$.
 This current is copied using a current mirror,
  creating $I(T)$ and used as an output.

-**Note**: The diodes are realized by the NPN transistors Q1 and Q2.
+**Note**: Diode 1 and diode 2 are realized by the NPN transistors Q1 and Q2 respectivly.

 ## Testing of the PTAT circuit
 To test the circuit follow these steps: